 According to the leaked image, we'll apparently be getting Bulletstorm: Full Clip Edition and Yakuza Kiwami.
 Should Sony decide to indeed stick with this choice of games, we for ones will forgive them for October, because Yakuza itself is reason enough to be excited for the upcoming month.

-Since the leak of the November games spread all over the web, the PlayStation Plus page has been updated and it now shows the October lineup image, as it normally should.
+Since the leak of the November games spread all over the web, the has been updated and it now shows the October lineup image, as it normally should.
 That being said, Sony could well decide to change the lineup due to this mishap, even though we're sure that a lot of PS Plus subscribers would be happy with the offer.

 Then again, this leak might not have been accidental at all - and not even a leak for that matter - it could just be Sony's way of saying, "Hey, we know you didn't like the games in October, but stick with us - we've got a treat for you in November."
 Who knows?